-In addition, we may from time-to-time face allegations that we are infringing, misappropriating or otherwise violating the intellectual property rights of third parties, including the intellectual property rights of our competitors.
+In addition, we may from time-to-time face allegations that we are infringing, misappropriating or otherwise violating the intellectual property rights of our competitors.
 We may be unaware of the intellectual property rights that others may claim cover some or all of our technology or services.
 Irrespective of the validity of any such claims, we could incur significant costs and diversion of resources in defending against them, and there is no guarantee any such defense would be successful, which could have a material adverse effect on our business, contracts, financial condition, operating results, liquidity, and prospects.